saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest/real-devices.md

 ### `--tunnelIdentifier`

-__Description__: If you are using Sauce Connect Proxy, provide the identifier of the tunnel you want to use.
+__Description__: If you're using Sauce Connect Proxy, this allows you to provide the identifier of the tunnel you want to use.
+You can find the tunnelIdentifier name on Sauce Labs under **Tunnels**, after you've launched the tunnel.

 __Example__: